How to Make Cheesecake Step by Step

 - Fold in candies, chocolate pieces, or fruit with a spatula or wooden spoon before pouring the mixture into the prepared pan.

 The texture of the finished batter should be smooth and glossy.
-If you end up with lumps in your batter, run the mixture through a sieve or give it a quick spin in the food processor and you'll have silky smooth results.
+If you end up with lumps in your batter, push the mixture through a sieve or give it a quick spin in the food processor and you'll have silky smooth results.

 How to Swirl Cheesecake Topping